 Duration of Ticket the maximum validity of a ticket

-12 months is the maximum travel duration from first to last flight on almost all around the world tickets.
+12 months is the maximum travel duration from first to last flight on almost all round the world tickets.
 The last flight must arrive on or before the 12 month maximum.

 Date Changes changing the flight date before or after departure